Here's a rundown of highway closures and conditions in B.C.

 Washouts and closures have made travel in B.C. a challenge, but this list will help you plan ahead

-Last week, motorists were stranded as a result of multiple mudslides on this stretch of highway.
-According to the Ministry of Transportation, abandoned vehicles on Highway 7 are being towed and, as of Monday night, will be moved to secure storage.
-Owners of the vehicles are asked to call Reliable Towing at 1-888-463-8621 for more information.
+On Nov.
+15, motorists were stranded as a result of several mudslides on this stretch of highway.
+According to the Ministry of Transportation, abandoned vehicles on Highway 7 were towed and moved to secure storage.

 Routes connecting Lower Mainland to Interior